-2.3 Data Analysis
+2.3.
+Data analysis

 The section applying three-step of analysis, the first researcher will analyze the dimension of choice on the existing model and IKKON service system on developing domestic product and service.
 Service science perspective is applied to examine the interaction process and the changes (Novani et al., 2015; Alamanda et al., 2015).
 The second step, researcher examine the value co-creation process on new product development (NPD) in terms of innovation using DART Model.
-The concept of co-creation process on new product development (NPD) in terms of innovation using DART Model.
-The concept of co-creation process based on co-experience between stakeholders during IKKON program.
-The finding develops a conceptual model based on data triangulation-the triangulation used as a tool for analyzing and summarizing the results from data gathered from the interview.
+The concept of co-creation using DART often presented with qualitative methods (Mazur & Zaborek, 2014).
+The last step is illustrating the value co-creation process based on co-experience between stakeholders during IKKON program.
+The finding develops a conceptual model based on data triangulation - the triangulation used as a tool for analyzing and summarizing the results from data gathered from the interview.
 The triangulation process will determine the conclusion to fulfil the objectives of this study.
 The triangulation also used to validate the conceptual model proposed, generated historical report and expert confirmation.

-3. Results and Discussion
+3. Results and discussion

-3.1 The Dimension of Choice on IKKON Service System
+3.1.
+The dimension of choice on IKKON service system